Optimal Triangulation of Saddle Surfaces: Introduction

 \subsection{Vertical distance and quadratic functions}

-There are two reasons why we have chosen to concentrate (a) on quadratic function and (b)~on the vertical distance: (i) the relevance from the viewpoint of applications, and (ii)~the mathematical simplicity that comes with this model and which allows us to derive clean results.
+There are two reasons why we have chosen to concentrate (i) on quadratic functions and (ii)~on the vertical distance: \begin{enumerate} \item [a)] the relevance from the viewpoint of applications, and \item [b)] the mathematical simplicity that comes with this model and which allows us to derive clean results. \end{enumerate} We will discuss these aspects now.